suzannefox/DUKES---National-Energy-Stats/README.md

 # Measures
-The dataset has the measures listed below for electricity and/or gas supply between 2015 and 2021 these are available regionally at local authority level and nationally
+The dataset has the measures listed below for electricity and/or gas supply between 2015 and 2021 these are available both regionally at local authority level and nationally

 ## Gas Consumption